fdazen/fda-documentation/operation_reports.md

 - If Additional Guests are selected then the Primary Guest is displayed in bold text.

-- This report is on the PostgreSQL DB so accounts will not be added by default.
-Request "Advanced Reports" if access is necessary (will take some time to sync across)

 ##**Guest Overnight By Country Of Origin (GON)**